Syrian Social Nationalist Party in Lebanon: The Lebanese Civil War: 1975–1990

-With the outbreak of the Lebanese Civil War in 1975, the SSNP-L militias fought alongside the nationalist and leftist forces allied in the Lebanese National Movement (LNM), against the Phalangists and their right-wing allies of the Lebanese Front.
+With the outbreak of the Lebanese Civil War in 1975, the SSNP-L militias fought alongside the Arab nationalist and leftist forces allied in the Lebanese National Movement (LNM), against the Phalangists and their right-wing allies of the Lebanese Front.
 The SSNP-L conceived the Lebanese Civil War as the inevitable result of the divisions of the Syrian nation into small states such as Lebanon for the benefit of feudal leaders that would further fragment the nation into sectarian parcels and shun away from a liberation war against Israel, which the SSNP-L considered vital for the liberation-and-reclamation of Palestine, later to be known in SSNP-L dialect as "the occupied south of Greater Syria".
 The SSNP-L found its natural allies to be the Palestinian guerrillas, mainly Fatah and the PFLP as well as its former bitter enemies: the left-wing Arab nationalist movements, the Syrian Ba'ath Party, and the communists.

 After the Israeli invasion of Lebanon in 1982 and subsequent rout of the leftist forces, a number of the leftist organizations regrouped to engage in resistance to the Israeli occupation.
 Along with the Lebanese Communist Party, the Communist Action Organization, and some smaller leftist groups, the SSNP-L played a prominent role in this.
 One of the best-known sparks of the resistance was the killing of two Israeli soldiers in the Wimpy Cafe on west Beirut's central Rue Hamra by party member Khalid Alwan.
 The party continues to commemorate this date.
 The FBI blames them for the assassination of Bachir Gemayel in 1982, the then-newly elected Lebanese President backed by the invading Israelis besieging Beirut.

 In 1983, the party joined the Lebanese National Salvation Front established to oppose the abortive 17 May accord with Israel signed by Gemayel's brother and successor Amine Gemayel.
 Some party members were willing to sacrifice their lives through suicide attacks in resistance against Israel, the first being in 1985.
 A party member Sana'a Mehaidli, who committed a suicide attack at the age of 16 against an Israeli checkpoint in Lebanon, is considered "the progenitor of all female martyrs for the Palestinian cause".
 Diego Gambetta says that they can't be considered a terrorist organization because they only act against military targets, and that they should be considered a guerrilla organization.